jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/VariantAnalysis/README.md

     *ASEReadCounter tool applied in `Snakefile` file*

-**3. Statistical testing for allelic imbalance.
-Two options considered:**
+3. Statistical testing for allelic imbalance.
+Two options considered:

     a.
 Use Gonorazky et al approach: Compare median allelic expression values for SNPs from experimental samples to median AE values for SNPs from control samples ('`AlleleImbalance_Final.Rmd`)